 - NOTE: Be sure the swing gear and pinion are aligned at the high spot of the swing gear. - 1.
-Slightly loosen the four bolts securing the gearbox (Figure 11-78). - 2.
-With a spanner wrench or screwdriver, turn the eccentric ring to move the pinion until it contacts the swing gear tooth and engages the swing gear snugly (zero backlash). - 3.
+Slightly loosen the four bolts securing the gearbox (Figure 11-102). - 2.
+With a spanner wrench, turn the eccentric ring to move the pinion until it contacts the swing gear tooth (zero backlash). - 3.
 Tighten the four bolts to appropriate torque. - 4.
 Install the swing pinion cover.